feature-engine/feature_engine/docs/user_guide/timeseries/forecasting/LagFeatures.rst

 This is super useful in time series forecasting, because the original variable is usually the one that we are trying to forecast, that is, the target variable.
-The original variables also contain values that are not available at the time points that we are forecasting.
+The original variables also contain values that are **NOT** available at the time points that we are forecasting.

 Working with pandas series
 ~~~~~~~~~~~~~~~~~~~~~~~~~~